 Matrimony is one of the seven sacraments of the Catholic Church.
 In the Sacrament of Marriage, a man and a woman come before God to make to each other a life-long commitment of exclusive love and affection, open to the bearing of children.
 God created Christian marriage as part of his plan for salvation, and the Catholic Church takes marriage preparation very seriously.
 A baptized Catholic cannot enter into a valid marriage other than in a Catholic church or with a prior dispensation to marry in the church of another faith.
 Permission is not granted for outdoor weddings or for weddings in spaces that are not used primarily for worship.

-Couples wishing to get married at Holy Rosary must make an appointment to see the pastor at least 6 months before the proposed date of the wedding.
+Couples wishing to get married at Holy Rosary must make an appointment to see the priest or deacon who will preside at the wedding at least 6 months before the proposed date of the wedding.
 For a more detailed outline of what’s required, please download our Holy Rosary Wedding Guidelines (and share it with your wedding planner), and contact the parish office for more information.
 At least one of the couple needs to be Catholic in order to be married at Holy Rosary.
 As this church has been consecrated and designated for Catholic worship and sacraments we are prohibited from renting the church for any non-Catholic events or weddings.

 Theology of the Sacrament of Marriage